-During your consultation, the doctor will ask you a series of questions about your medical history, family history, any medications you are currently taking, & other questions about your lifestyle & regular health habits.
-This will help them to underst& what kind of contraception would suit you best.
+During your consultation, our specialist family planning nurse will ask you a series of questions about your medical history, family history, any medications you are currently taking, and other questions about your lifestyle and regular health habits.
+This will help them to understand what kind of contraception would suit you best.

 Some important factors to consider when thinking about contraception include family history, how old you are, whether or not you smoke, & whether you are already taking other medication.